OPEN CALL FOR THE COMMUNITY ART PROJECT “THE LAND WE CARRY”

 Join the Community Art Project “The Land We Carry”!

-Together with three artists — Diana Khalilova, Iryna Loskot, and Lilia Petrova — we will re-discover the warmth and meaning these practices can bring.
+Together with three artists — Diana Khalilova, Iryna Loskot, and Lilia Petrova — we will rediscover the meaning and warmth these practices can bring into our lives.
 What makes gardening or cooking feel so comforting and grounding?
-Can they momentarily transport us to a place of safety, a sense of home?
+Can they momentarily transport us to a place of safety and give us a sense of home?

-This project creates space for your personal stories — about childhood gardens, favorite plants, or ones that remind you of familiar steppe or forest landscapes.
+This project creates space for your personal stories — about gardens of your childhood, favorite plants, or ones that remind you of familiar plains or forest landscapes.
 What plant care practices were passed down in your family, and which ones have you developed on your own, as a way to find peace, strength, or creative expression?

-Cooking and gathering around the table with loved ones help us get through difficult times.
-It’s not always about celebration — it’s about being together, representing our cultures and traditions, and repeating rituals that make us feel resilient.
+Cooking and gathering at the table with loved ones helps us get through difficult times.
+It’s not always about food — it’s about being together, representing our cultures and traditions, and rituals that make us feel strong.

 Do you have a favorite family recipe?
 What do you remember about cooking together at home?